Thursday 5 April 2007

 Six weeks after I was saved I asked Stephen if I could be baptised and it was agreed that I would be baptised on the 4th of November.
 When I went to Church the following Sunday somebody congratulated me.
 I looked at him and hadn’t a clue what he was talking about.
 He noticed my expression and repeated what he said.
 I asked him ‘Congratulations for what?’
 At this stage he looked a bit confused and said ‘Stephen told me you are saved’.
 I was stunned.
 I didn’t think anybody would care.
 I hadn’t expected that other people would have an opinion one way or the other.
 That evening, one of the younger ladies congratulated me.
 I was embarrassed but not caught out!
 She gave me a hug and said that from now on I was her sister!
 It was lovely!

-At the Sunday service I told a mature church member what had happened to me.
-He told me that it wasn’t Satan who put these thoughts into my head.
-It was the Holy Spirit showing me what people are really like when they are drunk.
-I was amazed and thankful that God would show me something with such clarity.
 When I was saved about five months I got a very strong indication from the Holy Spirit to stop drinking and going to pubs.
 To be perfectly honest I didn’t mind in the slightest but I must admit that, at first, I found it hard to tell my friends and family.
 I was worried that they would think I was odd.
 (About as odd as I had once thought other “Religious” people to be!)
-However, once I got over the initial telling, it became easier for me.
+However, once I started tellling family and friends that I wasn't interested in drinking any more it became easier for me.
+I remember one day I was at the kitchen sink pouring alcohol down the drain when a family member came visiting.
+They got a bit of a shock when they saw what I was doing!
+But it really wsa better having it out of the home and to keep temptation away.

 No comments: